industrialdev/wicket-wp-account-centre/docs/ORM/engineering/config-filters.md

 ### Refactor warning

 Any code path that bypasses `ConfigService` (e.g., reading `OrgManConfig::get()` directly) skips all per-field filters.
-This is the primary reason to standardize on `ConfigService` as the single access point (see `docs/config-cache-consolidation-rfc.md`, Step 1).
+This is the primary reason to standardize on `ConfigService` as the single access point.

 ---